Ms. Kelly Hayes

 We will begin the year with a heavy focus on writing.
-You will learn how to vary your sentence structure, how to write strong eleven-sentence paragraphs, and how to cite and embed quotes into your writing.
-This unit will end with a research essay in which you demonstrate the progression of your writing skills.
+You will learn how to vary your sentence structure, how to write strong eleven-sentence paragraphs, and how to cite, embed, and analyze quotes into your writing.
+This unit will end with a critical analysis paper in which you will use research, analysis, and persuasion to demonstrate the progression of your writing skills.

 Grading Period: 2nd 6 Weeks

-The bulk of this grading period will revolve around short stories and literary devices.
+The bulk of this grading period will revolve around The Pearl by John Steinbeck.
 You will continue developing your writing skills with a series of short literary analysis writing assignments as well as with longer writing assignments.
-This grading period will culminate with a short story project in which you write and analyze your own short story to be shared with a group of your peers.
+This grading period will culminate with a narrative writing project in which you write and analyze your own allegory to be shared with a group of your peers.

 Grading Period: 3rd 6 Weeks

-We will conclude the first semester of your freshman year by reading Romeo and Juliet by William Shakespeare.
-While reading the text, you will keep a director’s notebook which will further enhance your understanding of narrative writing.
+We will conclude the first semester of your freshman year by reading Othello by William Shakespeare.
+While reading the play, you will keep a director’s notebook which will further enhance your understanding of narrative and dramatic writing.
 Your fall final exam will require you to use all skills taught throughout the semester.

 Grading Period: 4th 6 Weeks

-The fourth six weeks will fast forward from the time of Shakespeare to the time of the Great Depression to explore concepts such as classism, racism, and mental illness as we read Of Mice and Men by John Steinbeck.
+The fourth six weeks will fast forward from the time of Shakespeare to the time of the Vietnam War to explore concepts such as mental illness, morality, and war as we read The Things They Carried by Tim O’Brien.
 While this is a narrative text, we will use it as a basis for argumentative writing.
-You will be expected to take a stand on a hot-button issue and use evidence from the text and from your research to support your claims.
+You will select a social issue affecting modern day Americans and give an in-class speech supporting your stance on the issue.

 Grading Period: 5th 6 Weeks

 The bulk of testing will occur during this grading period, so expect the bell schedule to be heavily modified.
-If time allows, we will start reading Animal Farm in order to explore how Orwell has combined different writing styles to create a piece of satire and criticize societies shortfalls.
+If time allows, we will start reading Fahrenheit 451 in order to explore how Bradbury has combined different writing styles to create a piece of satire and criticize societies shortfalls.

 Grading Period: 6th 6 Weeks

-We will wrap up the year by considering the common themes of Animal Farm, Of Mice and Men, Romeo and Juliet, and various poems and short stories read throughout the year.
-You will then create a culminating project that explores the concepts of two of the four texts and combines at least two of the three writing styles studied throughout the year.
+We will wrap up the year by considering the common themes of Fahrenheit 451, The Things They Carried, Othello, The Pearl, and various poems and short stories read throughout the year.
+You will then create a culminating project that explores the concepts of two of the four texts and combines at least two of the different writing styles studied throughout the year.
 Project proposals will be due the first week of May.